folkertvanheusden/lock_trace/README.md

 case every mutex that is not error-checking will be replaced by an error checking mutex.
 Note that this modifies the mutexes in place.

-Consider using the 'analyzer'-branch on github.com.
-That version is implemented in c++ and an order of magnitude faster than the python version (altough not feature complete yet).

 notes
 -----
 * A single atomic integer is used to index the history-buffer: this will change timing.
 Also the tracing itself is 'heavy' (cpu-time wise).
-You can reduce that a bit by disabling the backtrace (see performance section below).
+You can reduce that a bit by disabling the backtrace.

 * You may want to look at the defines in 'config.h' to enable- or disable certain functionality of lock_tracer.
 Disabling e.g.